 Next-generation optical fibre now available to purchase

-The Optoelectronics Research Centre (ORC) at the University of Southampton, UK, is making its next-generation fibre available for purchase (Stand B2 139, Laser exhibition, Munich, Germany, June 22-25).
+To mark its 25th anniversary, the Optoelectronics Research Centre (ORC) at the University of Southampton is making its next-generation fibre available for purchase.

-Fibres that are available for sampling and to purchase include rare-earth-doped fibres with ultra-high dopant concentrations; large mode area fibres; high bend radius fibres; multi-trench fibres; and novel compositions with extreme aluminium or germanium concentrations.
+Systems engineers and researchers will now be able to purchase optical fibres that have previously not been commercially available.
+Fibres that will be available for purchase include rare-earth-doped fibres with ultra-high dopant concentrations; large mode area fibres; high bend radius fibres; multi-trench fibres; and novel compositions with extreme aluminium or germanium concentrations.

-Next-generation fibres developed at the ORC have enabled a plethora of new applications in the last decade from high-power lasers and laser delivery, to high bandwidth communications, and visible and infrared sensing.
+Next-generation fibres developed at the ORC have enabled a number of new applications in the last decade from high-power lasers and laser delivery, to high bandwidth communications, and visible and infrared sensing.

 Enabled by the Engineering and Physical Sciences Research Council (EPSRC) investment in the Centre for Innovative Manufacturing in Photonics, these fibres are being made available to enable the wider community to access this unique resource as early in their engineering development as possible.

 “At the moment the only way to get fibre from the ORC is as part of a full commercial or academic collaboration,” said Professor Sir David Payne, Director of the ORC.